osm2pgsql-dev/osm2pgsql-website/_manual/04-geometries.md

 Osm2pgsql lets the user decide.
 It depends on your chosen output (see next chapter) how to configure this.
-The example config files have lists that should cover most of the commonly used tags, but you might have to extend the lists if you are using more unusal tags.
+The example config files have lists that should cover most of the commonly used tags, but you might have to extend the lists if you are using more unusual tags.

 Osm2pgsql can split up long LineStrings created from ways into smaller segments.
 This can make rendering of tiles faster, because smaller geometries